JJ/hoborg/text/text.md

 I needed Tracy to keep him busy and focused on something other than the gaffe.
 I talked to her, she owed me, and, honkie and all, she paid her dues so she not-so-reluctanctly agreed to keep Rufus distracted when needed.
 Which might be any time now.

-I took everything to a city car mechanic and gave him the sack and the money.
-And a dozen of ducat to watch the show so that he could see the mech in action and have an idea of how to rig what I gave him together to make it look like that.
+But her abilities didn't lie in the building trade, so I had to have the other part of the business covered.
+I took everything to a city car mechanic and gave him the sack and some money up front, and a dozen of ducats to watch the show so that he could see the mech in action and have an idea of how to rig what I gave him together to make it look like that.
 And to have him keep his mouth shut, no question asked, no sideways looks when I was bullshitting him about what I